Discounts

 When a discount is applied to a subscription, it applies for a specific duration, starting from its redemption.
 The duration of a discount is independent from a subscription's cycle.

 A discount applies to every invoice (and charge) created during its active period.
-There is no proration or consideration of the subscription cycle in the discounting logic.
+There's no proration or consideration of the subscription cycle in the discounting logic.

 For example:

-- When applied to a yearly subscription product: the initial payment is discounted by 50%, and there are no further discounted charges.
+- When applied to a yearly subscription product, the initial payment is discounted by 50%, with no further discounted charges.
 This effectively discounts the first year by 50%.

-It can be a good idea to create discounts that are aligned with your products' billing cycle, to avoid confusing behavior when discounts are applied across different products.
+Align discount durations with your products' billing cycles to avoid confusing behavior when discounts apply across different products.

-If you want a way of discounting that's truly connected to a product's billing cycle, Introductory Offers support this, and are configured as part of web products' pricing.
+For discounting that's tied to a product's billing cycle, use Introductory Offers.
+They're configured as part of a web product's pricing.